WorldWindLabs/AgroSphere/README.md

 # <a href="https://worldwind.arc.nasa.gov/agrosphere/">AgroSphere</a>
 (The a and s in agrosphere are not capitalized!
 Otherwise, the link will not work!)

+#### Expected load time for Desktops and Laptops: INITIAL LOAD: ~20 seconds.
+SUBSEQUENT LOADS: 10 to 15 seconds.

+#### Expected load time for mobile phone: INITIAL LOAD 40 seconds to 1 minute.
+SUBSEQUENT LOADS: 20 to 25 seconds.

 ## <a href="https://worldwind.arc.nasa.gov/agrosphere/about.html">Link to Our Website</a>

 ### NASA World Wind is a free, open-source API that provides the tools to create interactive -